eonist/GitSync-applescript/README.md

 - [ ] Create a log.txt file that logs the git activity, errors, etc
 - [ ] Research if you can change an applescript icon with an applescript
 - [ ] Shorten the FAQ list
+- [ ] Add support for ssh authentication
 - [ ] **Bonus:** Complete the KeychainParser and KeychainModifier classes
 - [ ] **Bonus:** Create an UML activity diagram, And UML class diagram
 - [ ] **Bonus:** Install git on server, and use it as origin instead of Github for private projects